Al pastor: Varieties

 In some places of northern Mexico, such as Nuevo León, Durango and Chihuahua, these are usually called tacos de trompo if served on corn tortillas, and gringas if they are served with cheese on flour tortillas.

 A similar dish is called tacos árabes (lit.
-'Arabic tacos'), which originated in Puebla in the 1930s from Arab-Mexican cuisine.
+'Arab tacos'), which originated in Puebla in the 1930s from Arab-Mexican cuisine.
 Tacos árabes use shawarma-style meat carved from a spit, but are served in a pita-style bread called pan árabe (lit.
-'Arabic bread').
+'Arab bread').
 These tacos have been brought by Mexican immigrants to the United States in the past few years and have become popular in cities such as Chicago and Los Angeles, two of the largest Mexican/Mexican-American population centers in the United States.